-- D(theta, 1) returns both the value of D and its first derivative at theta - D(theta, 2) returns the value of D, its first derivative, and its second derivative at theta where theta may be a single float or a NumPy array.
+- D (callable or sympy.Expression or str or float) Callable that evaluates D and its derivatives, obtained from the fronts.D module or defined in the same manner-i.e.: - D(theta) evaluates and returns D at theta - D(theta, 1) returns both the value of D and its first derivative at theta - D(theta, 2) returns the value of D, its first derivative, and its second derivative at theta where theta may be a single float or a NumPy array.

-Alternatively, instead of a callable, the argument can be the expression of D in the form of a string or sympy.
-Expression with a single variable.
+Alternatively, instead of a callable, the argument can be the expression of D in the form of a string or sympy.Expression with a single variable.
 In this case, the solver will differentiate and evaluate the expression as necessary.

-- i (float) Initial condition, $\theta_i$ . - b (float) Imposed boundary value, $\theta_b$ . - o\guess (numpy.array\like, shape (n\guess,)) Starting mesh in terms of the Boltzmann variable.
+- $\mathbf{i}$ (float) Initial condition, $\theta_i$ . - b (float) Imposed boundary value, $\theta_b$ . - o\guess (numpy.array\like, shape ( $n_guess$ ,)) Starting mesh in terms of the Boltzmann variable.
 Must be strictly increasing. o\guess[0] is taken as the value of the parameter $o_b$ , which determines the behavior of the boundary.
 If zero, it implies that the boundary always exists at r = 0.
 It must be strictly positive if radial is not False.
 A non-zero value implies a moving boundary.

-On the other end, o\guess[-1] must be large enough to contain the solution to the semi-infinite problem.
+On the other end, o\guess[-1] must be large enough to contain the solution to the semiinfinite problem.

 - guess (float or numpy.array\like, shape (n\guess,)) Starting guess of the solution at the points in o\guess.
 If a single value, the guess is assumed uniform. - radial ({False, 'cylindrical', 'polar', 'spherical'}, optional) Choice of coordinate unit vector $\hat{\mathbf{r}}$ .
-Must be one of the following: - False (default): r̂ is any coordinate unit vector in rectangular (Cartesian) coordinates, or an axial unit vector in a cylindrical coordinate system - 'cylindrical' or 'polar': r̂ is the radial unit vector in a cylindrical or polar coordinate system - 'spherical': $\hat{\mathbf{r}}$ is the radial unit vector in a spherical coordinate system - max\nodes (int, optional) Maximum allowed number of mesh nodes. - verbose ({0, 1, 2}, optional) Level of algorithm's verbosity.
+Must be one of the following: - False (default): $\hat{\mathbf{r}}$ is any coordinate unit vector in rectangular (Cartesian) coordinates, or an axial unit vector in a cylindrical coordinate system - 'cylindrical' or 'polar': $\hat{\mathbf{r}}$ is the radial unit vector in a cylindrical or polar coordinate system - 'spherical': $\hat{\mathbf{r}}$ is the radial unit vector in a spherical coordinate system - max\nodes (int, optional) Maximum allowed number of mesh nodes. - verbose ({0, 1, 2}, optional) Level of algorithm's verbosity.
 Must be one of the following: - 0 (default): work silently - 1: display a termination report - 2: also display progress during iterations solution - See Solution for a description of the solution object.
 Additional fields specific to this solver are included in the object:

-- o(numpy.ndarray, shape(n,)) Final solver mesh, in terms of the Boltzmann variable. - niter (int) Number of iterations required to find the solution. - rms\residuals (numpy.ndarray, shape (n-1,)) RMS values of the relative residuals over each mesh interval.
+- o (numpy.ndarray, shape (n,)) Final solver mesh, in terms of the Boltzmann variable. - niter (int) Number of iterations required to find the solution. - rms\residuals (numpy.ndarray, shape (n-1,)) RMS values of the relative residuals over each mesh interval.